forj-oss/docs/dev/contribute.rst

 How do I contribute?
 ********************

-1. Join the Community
+1. Join the Community:
 Joining allows you to contribute code, participate in `IRC`_ and `mailing list`_, report and track bugs and receive updates on the latest Forj developments.

-2. Decide Your Purpose
+2. Decide Your Purpose:
 Do you want to add a feature to Forj, contribute to a blueprint or enhance the documentation?

-3. Get Familiar with the Components
+3. Get Familiar with the Components:
 Once you determined your activity, check out our repos on `Forj's Gerrit`_ or `GitHub`_ to review our components and READ ME files.

-4. Discuss Your Idea
+4. Discuss Your Idea:
 Before you even start updating components, you should post your ideas on the `IRC`_ or `mailing list`_.
 You can find out if someone else is working on a similar idea or community members can help you refine your concept.

-5. Review the Governance Model
+5. Review the Governance Model:
 Follow our process for how to get your contribution accepted as detailed under our Governance Model.